foca13/AIDL_2019_project/README.md

 ## Hyperparameters

-In order to test the training efficiency of the networks and compare between (...), several hyperparameters were tunned and its effect
+In order to test the training efficiency of the networks and aim to find the best model, several hyperparameters were tunned and its effect on the model was studied.

 **Learning rate:** The learning rate determines the step size towards the minimum of the loss function during training, which ultimately dictates how fast the network learns.
 Here, a larger learning rate was selected when running experiments where the VGGs were not pretrained, and smaller learning rate was used in experiments where pretrained VGGs were used.